kazhala/InquirerPy/README.md

 ### questionary

-While developing this project, I've discovered there's already another re-implementation of [PyInquirer](https://github.com/CITGuru/PyInquirer) called [questionary](https://github.com/tmbo/questionary).
-It's a fantastic fork which supports `prompt_toolkit` 3.0.0+ with performance improvement and more customization options.
+[questionary](https://github.com/tmbo/questionary) is a fantastic fork which supports `prompt_toolkit` 3.0.0+ with performance improvement and more customization options.
 It's already a well established and stable library.

-_Unfortunately, the discovery of this project is a little too late since I really believe this is a great project and brings just what I needed to solve my issues with `PyInquirer` and
-I may not proceed to develop `InquirerPy`._

 Comparing with [questionary](https://github.com/tmbo/questionary), `InquirerPy` offers even more customization options in styles, UI as well as key bindings. `InquirerPy` also provides a new and powerful [fuzzy](https://github.com/kazhala/InquirerPy/wiki/FuzzyPrompt) prompt.

-If you are already using questionary, I do not suggest using `InquirerPy` unless you require more customization or wanna try out the [fuzzy](https://github.com/kazhala/InquirerPy/wiki/FuzzyPrompt) prompt as both library is not API compatible.

 ### python-inquirer